krishauser/Klampt/Python/docs/source/Manual-Visualization.rst

 The camera can be modified in several ways.

-- :func:`~klampt.vis.getViewport` returns a :class:`~klampt.vis.glprogram.GLViewport` instance (in OpenGL)
+- :func:`~klampt.vis.visualization.getViewport` returns a :class:`~klampt.vis.glviewport.GLViewport` instance (in OpenGL)
   or a JSON structure (In IPython / HTML) that can be modified.
-Then, :func:`~klampt.vis.setViewport` can be called to change the viewport.
+Then, :func:`~klampt.vis.visualization.setViewport` can be called to change the viewport.
 - You can save and load the viewport from files.
 In PyQt, there are menu items for doing this, but in other backends, this must be done using ``vis.getViewport().save_file(fn)`` (These are the same format as the camera files used in the RobotTest, SimTest, and RobotPose apps.)
-- To auto-fit a scene, use :func:`~klampt.vis.autoFitCamera`.
+- To auto-fit a scene, use :func:`~klampt.vis.visualization.autoFitCamera`.
-- To follow an object, use :func:`~klampt.vis.followCamera`.
+- To follow an object, use :func:`~klampt.vis.visualization.followCamera`.

 User interaction and customization